Light-Wizzard/RealityApplication/README.md

 Every book is made up of one or more works that will form a sentence, which is one Database entry in this application, now there are words that have a period in them, so we have a special character for those, thus an end of line period is also a special type of character, so you will find them on the toolbar.

-The reason why I use special characters for some punctions like a period is that there are many uses for it, .Net MAUI is one such case, as is the end of this subject.
+I use special characters for some punctions like a period because there are many uses for it .Net is one such case, as is the end of this sentence.
+You can also end the paragraph with a period.

+When the program converts what you wrote into the output format you chose, it will look for the period or end-of-line marker.

 You take all your sentences and you put them in the order you want them to read in, and then you format them by grouping them into paragraphs, categorizing them, and subcategorizing them, so you can pick a paragraph style, one is a short style, this is good for mobile devices, what I have to do is make a list of paragraph names say introduction, this is normally one paragraph on a Desktop or book, but on a mobile device, you want it shorter, so you make a subcategory off of introduction and call it subject, details, conclusion, a very good structure for all categories so this is a pattern, and it makes it easy for the app to format documents that are free flowing, and need to be formatted in many ways.